nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UnassignallSequenceDiagram](images/UnassignallSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a unassignall command:
+The following activity diagram summarizes what happens when a user executes an unassignall command:

 ![UnassignallActivityDiagram](images/UnassignallActivityDiagram.png)